ralphjsmit/pest-plugin-filesystem/README.md

 ### rmdir_recursive($dir)

-This function recursively deletes folder, including its contents.
+This function recursively deletes a folder, including its contents.
 Internally this is used by the `rm()` function

 ```php
 use function RalphJSmit\PestPluginFilesystem\rmdir_recursive;